fransbernhard/wordpress-theme/README.md

 # wrdpress theme
-React SPA connected to Wordpress REST API - this being the theme
+Simple wordpress theme used as backend for the React.js SPA *wordpress-reactSassWebpack* connected via the Wordpress REST API

 ## Installation
 *Project requires Node.js v6+ to run.*